 In our view, price-to-price and CV-profit determinations are not made in isolation.
 The need to resort to CV arises where there are no sales of the foreign like product in the ordinary course of trade.
-Thus, in each case for each producer or exporter, the Department has already gone through the hierarchy established in § 771(16) by attempting to identify sales of identical merchandise and sales of similar merchandise.
-Where the Department must use CV to represent normal value, the Department either found no sales of identical or similar products for price comparisons or found such sales to be outside the ordinary course of trade (i.e., below the cost of production) under § 773(a).
+Thus, in each case for each producer or exporter, the Department has already gone through the hierarchy established in section 771(16) of the Act by attempting to identify sales of identical merchandise and sales of similar merchandise.
+Where the Department must use CV to represent normal value, the Department either found no sales of identical or similar products for price comparisons or found such sales to be outside the ordinary course of trade (i.e., they failed the cost test) under section 773(a) of the Act.